USCDataScience/counterfeit-crawling/README.md

 Set URL filters to accept image MIME extensions.

-Changed Nutch to run in single-threaded fetching to suppor Selenium plugin.
+Changed Nutch to run in single-threaded fetching to support Selenium plugin.
+Edited parameters in Nutch crawl script to single node.

 Part 2: Nutchpy and Report Generation